Belmont transmitting station: Construction

+A planning application was made in October 1963 to Louth Rural District.
+Work had started by April 1964.

-The foundations were laid on Tuesday 30 June 1964.
+The foundations were laid on 30 June 1964.
+The concrete foundation was built by the end of October 1964, with tube sections being added from November 1964 at the site, near Benniworth.

+It would be the seventh highest mast in the world.
+The first 900 ft would be a 9-ft diameter steel cylinder, with the rest a steel lattice.
+There would be a 12 ft cylinder around this lattice, with the top 150 ft being 9 ft wide.
+1200 cubic feet of concrete was poured into its 32 square feet foundations.
+12 people would work on the site.

 The mast was constructed in 1965 and it came into service on 20 December of that year.
 As built it was a tubular pipe 900 ft long by 9 ft in diameter, surmounted by a 365 ft lattice upper section (an identical mast was constructed in 1964 at Emley Moor near Huddersfield in Yorkshire, but the other mast collapsed due to guy failure caused by icing and high winds on 19 March 1969).
 Its ropes weigh 85 tons, made by British Ropes, with steel from Steel, Peech and Tozer of Templeborough in South Yorkshire.
 The column weighs 210 tons and has 375 segments, with steel from United Steel Companies at Scunthorpe in northern Lincolnshire.

 In September 1967, meteorological equipment was added to the 1265 ft mast extending its height to 1272 ft.
 The imperial measurement was the accepted value quoted by publications including the 1993 edition of the Guinness Book of Records.
 The metric measurement quoted by the current owners is 0.2 m shorter.